 - The company is not sure of its profitability and in case of tough days, it does not want to take additional burden of shareholder’s voting and management decisions.

-- The rate of dividend in participating preferred stock is generally lower than that of preferred stock as the company is giving the option to its investor to involve in profit distribution above a preferred rate of dividend.
+- The rate of dividend in this stock is generally lower than that of preferred stock as the company is giving the option to its investor to involve in profit distribution above a preferred rate of dividend.

-- Participating preferred stocks provide a lower cost of capital
+- They provide a lower cost of capital

 - In the case of the loss-making year, the burden of fixed dividends is reduced significantly.